|

 What Is the Minimum Age to Open an E*Trade Account: Key Points

-• Special accounts for minors can be opened with the help of a guardian.
+• There are special accounts for minors that can be opened with a guardian's assistance.

-• E*Trade does not have special fees or minimum balance requirements for minor accounts.
+• E*Trade does not charge any special fees or have minimum balance requirements for minor accounts.

-Since E*Trade is part of Morgan Stanley, a U.S.-based company, the standard age to open any financial account (bank or investment) is 18.
-To open an account with E*Trade, you must also have a permanent U.S. address and a valid tax ID number.
+Since E*Trade is owned by Morgan Stanley, which is based in the U.S., the standard age to open a financial account, whether it is a bank or investment account, is 18.
+To open a bank or investment account with E*Trade, you must also have a permanent U.S. address and a valid tax ID number.

 Ways to Bypass the E*Trade Age Requirement

-E*Trade’s age rule applies to regular brokerage and cash accounts.
-However, minors can open three types of investment accounts with help from an adult who is at least 18.
+E*Trade’s age requirement applies to their securities and cash accounts.
+However, there are three types of investment accounts that minors can open with an adult who is at least 18 years old.
 These accounts are:

 - Coverdell Education Savings Account